 Set against the surreal backdrop of Kutch's white salt desert, the Rann Utsav showcases the region's culture and heritage (although it's unfortunately become rather commercial and overcrowded).
-The days are filled with folk dances and music, adventure sports, handicrafts, food stalls, and excursions to surrounding destinations.
-A tent village, with hundreds of luxury tents, is constructed to accommodate visitors.
+Activities include folk dances and music, food stalls, ATV rides, camel cart excursions, paramotoring, meditation, yoga, and trips to surrounding destinations.
+A luxury tent village is constructed on the fringe of the salt desert to accommodate visitors.
 Gujarat Tourism offers package tours.
+Read more about how to visit the Great Rann of Kutch.

 - When: Until February 23, 2020.
 It's best on full moon nights to see the moon shining on the salt.
 (November 12, December 12, January 11 and February 9).